m-eamon/WebAppMvc/docs/create_mvd.md

 ```

 ### Verify
-Run the application and verify that you can see the swagger page.
+Run the application and verify that you can see the home page.

 ```
 dotnet run